 This was a great opportunity.
 It felt like perfect timing as I’d gained valuable writing experience with CUP.
 So, in 2011 I started working on the new LearnEnglish Teens website and it was launched in 2012.

 After just over five years of managing the LearnEnglish Teens site, our team was reorganised and I applied for a new role as the content manager for the three LearnEnglish websites (see here, here and here).
 I’ve been in that role since 2017 and am enjoying the new challenges it has presented.

 I’ve also had the chance to speak at conferences about the websites and also about digital literacy and online safety which is an area I’m really interested in.
 I’ve given plenary talks at several conferences now – which is something I never imagined myself doing, but I took the leap a few years ago and I don’t regret it.

 Where do you see yourself in 5 years?

 That’s a tricky question … but for now I can say I’m quite happy in my role, although I actually do miss teaching and training.
 You can’t have everything though.
 For now, I’m really happy to have a job that’s flexible and creative and where I know that the content we produce is reaching learners around the world who really need it.

-What advice would you give to a someone thinking about taking the Trinity DipTESOL?
+What advice would you give to someone thinking about taking the Trinity DipTESOL course?